akram/throttling-study/README.md

 kubecfg -c m1_config.json update minions/192.168.10.1
 ```

-* **maxStartingContainers**: Can be a absolute value or a factor multiplied by the number of cores of the machine
+* **maxStartingContainers**: The maximum number of containers that could be in the starting starting state on the machine
+* **maxStartingContainersPerCore**: The maximum number of containers per core that could be in the starting starting state on the machine.
-* **maxLoadAvg**: Can be a absolute value or a factor multiplied by the number of cores of the machine
+* **maxLoadAverageMultiplier**: Can be a factor multiplied by the number of cores of the machine
-* **minRate**: Whatever the other settings, we’ll start at least one container every 10s
+* **minRate**: Whatever the other settings, we’ll start at least one container every 10s (i.e: 0.1 container per second)
 * **maxRate**: Whatever the other settings, we’ll start at most 10 containers per second

 ## Dependency management proposal